 Over the years I’ve done a lot of work on TV and radio here in the UK as well as in other countries although it’s never been a full-time job.
 I’ve been lucky enough to have been involved in some very important ‘prime-time’ British arts TV programmes, particularly on the BBC.
 I’ve been on a very wide range of programmes, a few of which have not been to do with art.

 On the radio I’ve been on the BBC’s ‘PM’, ‘You and Yours’, and ‘Tuesday Lives’, as well as LBC Radio etc., and on TV on programmes as diverse as ‘The Late Show’, ‘Collector’s Lot’, ‘Mastermind’, ‘Art Fake’, ‘Mad about Monet’, ‘Jim’ll Fix It’, ‘Wartime Farm’, ‘The Big Breakfast’, ‘Omnibus’, ‘Newsnight’ and ‘Art that Shook the World’.
-Here is a link to my ‘show-reel’ on YouTube.
+You can see my ‘show-reel’ on YouTube.
 (If you have trouble viewing the video on YouTube, please contact me.)

 Although some of these programmes are not recent they do, nevertheless, give a glimpse of the range of work I’ve done.